Kris Carr

 • Pinto beans

-At the store: Soybeans are one of the most genetically modified crops in the US, so I always look for USDA Organic AND Non-GMO Project Verified on tofu and tempeh labels.
-Canned legumes are a quicker option than making them from scratch—just go with varieties that don’t have tons of added salt or preservatives.
-Same goes for nuts, seeds and especially nut butters—they’re wonderful on their own and don’t need added oils, sugars, etc.
+Soybeans are one of the most genetically modified crops in the US, so I always look for USDA Organic AND Non-GMO Project Verified on tofu and tempeh labels.
+Canned legumes are a quicker option than dried beans — just go with varieties that don’t have tons of added salt or preservatives.
+The same goes for nuts, seeds and especially nut butters — they’re wonderful on their own and don’t need added oils, sugars, etc.

-In plant-based meals: This Morning Glory Cinnamon & Almond Baked Oatmeal packs a healthy punch of protein and good-for-you fats.
-And this Country Tofu Scramble from my Test Kitchen Tuesday series is a regular at my breakfast table.
+This Morning Glory Cinnamon & Almond Baked Oatmeal packs a healthy punch of protein and good-for-you fats.
+And this Country Tofu Scramble is a regular at my breakfast table.

 Whole grains contain lots of fiber, vitamins, minerals and antioxidants.
 Our bodies digest and absorb the sugars in these complex carbohydrates more slowly than simple carbs (like soda, refined flours, etc.), which means they provide more sustainable energy and are less likely to cause blood sugar spikes (learn more about whole grains here!).
 Plus, they’re deliciously filling and help bring different ingredients together to make a perfect plant-based meal!